hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 git reset --hard origin/gh-pages
 ```

-Then push the new lesson up to your online Github repo, and make a new branch for changes
+Then push the new lesson up to your online Github repo

+`git push upstream`

+Then make a new local branch for future changes
 ```
-git push upstream
 git checkout -b new-branch
 Switched to a new branch 'new-branch' git push --set-upstream origin new-branch